-We will ensure staff are given mandatory safeguarding training at point of induction, which includes familiarisation with child safeguarding policy, part 1 of Keeping Children Safe in Education, staff behaviour policy, the designated leads in the school, their responsibilities and procedures to be followed.
+We will ensure staff are given mandatory safeguarding training at point of induction, which includes familiarisation with child safeguarding policy, Part 1 of Keeping Children Safe in Education, staff behaviour policy, the designated leads in the school, their responsibilities and procedures to be followed.

-Part 2 The Management of Safeguarding, Page 23 specifies "Governing bodies and proprietors should ensure that all governors and trustees receive appropriate safeguarding and child protection training at induction".
+Part 2, pages 23-24 of the same guidance titled 'The Management of Safeguarding', specifies "Governing bodies and proprietors should ensure that all governors and trustees receive appropriate safeguarding and child protection training at induction".
 The training, including multi-agency training, in the last 3 years undertaken by staff and governors to ensure their knowledge and skills are up to date includes:

-- o Basic Safeguarding Training all staff
+- o Introduction to Safeguarding training all staff

 - o Prevent safeguarding INSET

 - o FGM safeguarding INSET

-- o Child sexual exploitation safeguarding staff meeting
+- o Domestic Violence Equation twilight

 - o Sexual abuse safeguarding staff meeting

 - o DSL attend termly network meetings

 - o DSL update training

-- o Signs of safety (DSL's) 2017

-A report of the school's training needs assessment is presented to the governors annually so that they can ensure that training is appropriately provided for all staff.
+A report of the school's training needs assessment is presented to the governors so that they can ensure that training is appropriately provided for all staff.
 This report is also shared with staff to enable them to contribute to the development of safeguarding practice in the school.
 A training register is kept indicating when staff and governors have been trained and this in turn informs the annual report to governors.

-Safer recruitment training has been attended by: Rebecca Gittins, Ronan Cobbe, Tracy Doolan and Daphne Carter
+Safer recruitment training has been attended by: Rebecca Gittins (Head), Ronan Cobbe (Deputy), Tracy Doolan (Business Manager), Daphne Carter (Safeguarding Governor).